×

 CT Scan:

-CT scan is also helpful in diagnosing the condition as it can easily help the doctors visualise whether there has been any transient or permanent damage to the spinal column, any displacements, or the presence of a herniated disk in the lumbar spine.
+CT scan is also helpful in diagnosing the condition as it can easily help the doctors visualize whether there has been any transient or permanent damage to the spinal column, any displacements, or the presence of a herniated disk in the lumbar spine.

 How To Treat Cauda Equina Syndrome (CES)?